imgag/ngs-bits/doc/GSvar/data_analysis.md

 This is usually done when the annotation data is older than a few months.
 Up-to-data annotation data is important as public databases (ClinVar, HGMD, OMIM, ...) are updated regularly.

 **Note:** Re-anotation is always possible.
 Re-calling of variants is only possible as long as no report configuration exists for the respecitve variant type.
+If a report-configuration exists, you need to delete it first: use the delete button in the processed sample tab.

 ## Where can I trigger analysis jobs?